MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-outbound-subscription.md

 ---
-title: "Use outbound =subscription centers in real-time journeys (Dynamics 365 Marketing) | Microsoft Docs"
+title: "Use outbound subscription centers in real-time journeys (Dynamics 365 Marketing) | Microsoft Docs"
 description: "Learn how to use outbound marketing subscription centers in real-time journeys in Dynamics 365 Marketing." ms.date: 05/24/2022 ms.custom: